opendocsg/opendoc-ogp-best-practices/README.md

 Most IDEs/text editors have some way to enable automatic linting of the files you're editing.
 Here's a list of editors + plugins that the team are using:

 * Sublime Text + [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter)
+  * Provide sublime text setup for linting here
 * Atom - ???
+* People who use other editors can add their own setups here

 TODO: Flesh out with more examples